 If a visitor breaks any of the permanent resident's permit conditions, the permit holder can have their permit revoked.

-If you are a frequent visitor, such as government employee or contractor who regularly works in the general restricted area, you might need to apply for a long-term liquor permit.
+If you are a frequent visitor, such as government employee or contractor who regularly works in the general restricted area, you may need to apply for a long-term liquor permit.

 Takeaway alcohol restrictions are decided by what level your permit is set at.

-There are six levels for permit holders who live in Nhulunbuy.
-All other areas of East Arnhem including Gunyangara, Yirrkala communities have access to the first four levels.
+There are 6 levels for permit holders who live in Nhulunbuy.
+All other areas of East Arnhem including Gunyangara and Yirrkala communities have access to the first four levels.

-If you are a new permit holder or having your permit reinstated after a ban, you must start at level one.
+If you are a new permit holder or having your permit reinstated after a ban, you must start at level 1.

 You are allowed to buy: